Harvlin/Harvlin/README.md

     4. Typescript
     5. Python
 - I have mastered database programming languages ​​such as mysql and postgresql
-- I have mastered some important framework such as spring boot, hib+ernate, react, etc.
+- I have mastered some important framework such as spring boot, hibernate, react, etc.
 - I have mastered a few library for data analysis such as numpy, pyplot, and pandas.